 It’s helpful to change up your skincare routine if…your skin is looking bumpy, you’re pregnant, you’ve moved to a new city and for other reasons.
 Read why You might want to change up your products—and here’s how to know.

 The biggest mistake people make when it comes to blemishes is…applying a drying spot treatment the moment one appears.
 What’s important to understand is that a blemish is an infection and your body’s repair processes will kick into gear immediately to make it go away fast.
 For pustular-type blemishes, this means the infection comes up and out of the skin in the form of a whitehead.
 The problem occurs when a harsh spot treatment is applied.
 While this will leave the blemish looking less noticeable due to the newly opaque dry cells that cover over redness and inflammation, it actually keeps the infection trapped under the skin longer which leads to a longer blemish life cycle.
 The result is a blemish that hangs around longer with increased scarring and discoloration.
-I developed this Zit Care Kit with everything you need to get rid of a blemish fast—with the least amount of scarring.
-It’s pretty genius, I must say.

 The way I analyze a skincare product to get a first impression is…by licking it to see what it tastes like.
 Weird, I know.
 I can get a feel (or should I say…taste!) for how the skin might react to a product.
 For example, a big part of knowing how a product will respond to the skin has to do with its pH level and how acidic or alkaline a product is.
 Products that use a lot of citrus ingredients (vitamin C or orange and lemon-based ingredients) will have a tart taste to them.
 For skin type #4, #5 and #9 where the skin acts sensitive and has a fragile skin barrier, this might be too irritating.
 As for products that are formulated with exfoliating acids like lactic acid and glycolic acid, the taste will immediately tell me how strong it is and how much of an exfoliating effect it will give.
 Tasting a product is helpful to give me the first read on a product.
 Of course, an ingredient list will always give additional insight to help me draw conclusions.